h3amza/battleship/README-Kevin.md

+#Battleship
-Helped with the logic of the board.
+* Helped with the logic of the board.
+* Implemented the error handling for setting up board